 All animals and humans live in multi-species communities.
 Only in the last 100 years or so have humans removed themselves increasingly from living in the company of other animals.

 Living without animals may be more hygienic, less stressful, easier, cheaper or simply more convenient but it’s not normal.

 Most humans naturally want to interact with and understand animals.
 Any doubts about that?
 Go and watch a petting zoo at a rural show.
 There are very few children who don’t like animals.
 More so, they want to touch, hold and interact with the feathered and furry animals on display.

 Humans are very tactile; we like to touch and be touched.
 The desire for kind physical contact does not diminish with age, but the opportunities to do so do.
 Pets provide many people with the much-needed, unconditional companionship and non-judgemental affection that they should be receiving through family connections.
+We recently got a new midwest habitat cage for our guinea pig, he love it.
 Animals are great comforters and companions to humans.
 As we age we tend to lose more of our family and friends, pets, especially dogs, provide a wonderful connection with the rest of the community, not just because they get people to go for walks but they also provide a conversation starter and a light-hearted topic to discuss.